Have you ever been confused when something was explained in one way, but when it was explained in another way it just clicked?

 If you are conscious of this, you will be able to learn anything.

 Everyone has gaps in their fundamentals and the key to teaching someone is to understand first what those gaps are and start from there.
 That’s how one can be good at explaining things.
+That’s what great teachers excel at.

 Given that most people are really bad at teaching things, the best approach that one can take while trying to learn something new and technical is to try different methods, different authors, different instructors until settling on a source that resonates with their learning style, and is at the right technical level that matches their background and skills.
+This is huge!

 Let’s take learning how to code as an example.